RakibulHasanRatul/asgi2wsgi/README.md

 ## Author

 Rakibul Hasan Ratul <rakibulhasanratul@proton.me>
 Independent Developer, Dhaka, Bangladesh

 ## Origin

-The core logic of this module is inspired by and adapted from the original `asgi2wsgi` project by Tiangolo (may available at [https://github.com/tiangolo/asgi2wsgi](https://github.com/tiangolo/asgi2wsgi)).
-This version has been further optimized and tweaked to specifically enhance its compatibility and performance with FastAPI applications.
+The core logic of this module is inspired by and adapted from the original `asgi2wsgi` project by Tiangolo (which is available at [https://github.com/tiangolo/asgi2wsgi](https://github.com/tiangolo/asgi2wsgi)).
+This version has been further optimized and tweaked to enhance its compatibility and performance with popular ASGI frameworks.